robertnurnberg/uhotrack/Readme.md

 [official-stockfish/books](https://github.com/official-stockfish/books)
 on [chessdb.cn](https://chessdb.cn/queryc_en/) (cdb).
 The book contains 2632036 unique positions in total.
-They all arose as positions from human games on [Lichess](https://lichess.org) in 2023, with an average depth on cdb of 13.2 plies.
+They all arose as positions from human games on [Lichess](https://lichess.org) in 2023, at a depth of between 2 and 16 plies.
-The positions have 30.6 pieces on average, and none has fewer than 23 pieces on the board.
+On cdb they have an average depth of 13.2 plies, as well as 30.6 pieces on average.
+No position has fewer than 23 pieces on the board.

 The file [`uho_cdbpv.epd.gz`](https://drive.google.com/file/d/1yR3AlKSEcrezsSDRPPyD99N9vry_NArD/view?usp=sharing) is created regularly with the help of the script `cdbbulkpv.py` from